 Suddenly, in maddened rage, Electra picked the infant one arm and transported him screaming into the bathroom.
 Her remedy was crude but effective.
 Peeling off his diaper and shirt, she reached in to turn on the shower, and, after waiting only a few moments for the water to warm up, stuck the squalling child under the spray.
 Rinsing him off after soaping him down with much less tenderness than a pet-owner for her dog, drying him roughly, and slapping on another diaper, she carried him like a rag doll back into his room, tossed him into crib and stood there glaring at the poor child.

 Inexplicably, it seemed to her, Alden had stopped screaming.
 He lie there on his back, in what seemed the typical pose of an infant, as if he had suddenly fallen asleep.
-That moment, as she thought what he had done, it dawned on her that he wasn’t moving.
+That moment, as she thought what she had done, it dawned on her that he wasn’t moving.
 When she bent down and picked him up, he was limp.
 He was apparently not breathing.
 True to her non-existent maternal nature, she didn’t check his pulse or even place her ear next to his mouth to see if was still breathing.
 A ceramic cup, inexplicably placed on the crib, lie broken beneath his head.
 There was a trickle of blood in back of his neck that dribbled onto her thumb as she held him aloft.
 Obviously, she thought after summing up the facts, his head had smashed the cup.
 Certain that her child was dead, Electra panicked.
 A normal person would have been devastated with guilt and regret, but Electra chief concern was for self-preservation.
 The fear of recrimination and punishment far outweighed any remorse she might feel.
 He first reaction, in fact, had been to say, “It was an accident.
 It’s not my fault he hit his head.”
 The most hardened cynic would have been shocked by such a statement, but in Electra’s deranged thinking there was no time for self-recrimination or doubt.
 After driving past a certain location several times on those days she shopped in town, a fleeting memory flashed like a beacon in her mind.
 It was a landfill—the perfect place to dump something.
 But first, she reasoned, running around wildly through her house, she had to make it look believable.
 She must have more trash to dump in the landfill.

 “Let’s see,” she mumbled frantically, “what can I throw away?”

 With a large cardboard box that held Alden’s toys, now quickly emptied, she tossed in garbage found in the house: milk cartons, wrappers, diapers, Kleenex, and dirty plates from the kitchen sink.
 On top of the box, wrapped in the baby blanket his grandmother gave him, was tossed Alden Robert Gimble and just for good measure a few of his toys too.
 After showering and throwing on her clothes, Electra emerged into the sunlight, the glare blinding to her eyes.
 From her window next door, Annabelle Suarez caught sight of her, as did UPS driver Randall Eastman as he drove down the street.
-Too frantic to notice the witnesses seeing her load her car, climb in and speed down the street, she was also spotted by Marie Bartlett, on her afternoon jog, and was also spotted by Bill Markland, a neighbor down the street.
+Too frantic to notice the witnesses seeing her load her car, climb in and speed down the street, she was spotted by Marie Bartlett, on her afternoon jog, and was also spotted by Bill Markland, a neighbor down the street.

 “Damn!”
 Bill swore, shielding his eyes from the sun.
 “Who was that?
 Did you get the license number?”